pemami4911/pemami4911.github.io/index.md

 ## News

 * **November 2020** An article on my work on efficient multi-modal deep learning for object tracking at urban traffic intersections [has been featured](https://www.transportation.institute.ufl.edu/2020/11/computer-science-graduate-student-work-on-creating-a-framework-for-optimizing-intelligent-traffic-intersection-controllers/) in the UF Transportation Institute newsletter/homepage
-* **November 2020** My paper "A Symmetric and Object-Centric World Model for Stochastic Environments" has been accepted as an Oral (5/20) at the NeurIPS Object Representations for Learning and Reasoning workshop!
+* **November 2020** My paper "A Symmetric and Object-Centric World Model for Stochastic Environments" has been <span style="color:red">**accepted as an Oral (5/20)**</span> at the NeurIPS Object Representations for Learning and Reasoning workshop!
 Stay tuned for a link to the camera ready and code.
 * **October 2020** I have been awarded the [STRIDE](https://stride.ce.ufl.edu/) 2020 Student of the Year Award!

 ## Recent publications